 - Machine learning techniques for fuel loss detection at service stations.
 Funded by: ARC Linkage Project Grants 2019 from (2021 to 2024)

 - Research Challenge Topic – 23: Deep reasoning reinforcement learning for cognitive information warfare - AI for Decision Making (Administered by University of Melbourne).
 Funded by: Defence Science and Technology Group (scheme) - competitive from (2020 to 2021)

 - A Novel and Efficient Approach for Optimization involving Iterative Solvers (administered by UNSW).
 Funded by: ARC Discovery Project via Other University from (2019 to 2022)

 - Hybrid methods with decomposition for large scale optimization.
 Funded by: ARC Discovery Projects 2018 from (2018 to 2021)

 - Optimisation and machine learning for wetstock management.
 Funded by: DIIS - Innovations Connections - Competitive from (2018 to 2019)

 Note: Supervision projects since 2004

-18 PhD Completions7 PhD Current Supervisions
+22 PhD Completions and 1 Masters by Research Completions7 PhD Current Supervisions

 Artificial intelligence; learning algorithms; neural networks; connectionist learning models; evolutionary computation; genetic algorithms; parallel GA; genetic programming; artificial life; complex systems; adaptive systems; emergent behaviours; cellular automata; multi-agent simulation; intelligent agents; swarm intelligence; ant colony algorithms; percolation; self-organized criticality; phase transition.